juliangruber/stream-match/README.md

 # stream-match

 Match a regexp or string in a stream.
-Zero dependencies.

 ## Usage